justindean/PitmasterPi/README.md

 ![](https://github.com/justindean/PitmasterPi/blob/master/Images/pit_ramping.JPG)

 ### -Cooking Temperature Hold:
 This is the main function of PitmasterPi.
 Its main goal in life is to keep the fire stoked to the appropriate level to keep the cooking chamber dialed into your desired set temp.
 All day, all night.
 This is the piece that takes PitOps from being like working in the NOC on Cyber Monday after a major press release to more like being Secondary On-call for a very stable system.
-PitmasterPi uses the same PID algorithm to keep temps dialed in within a couple degrees.
+PitmasterPi uses the same PID algorithm to dynamically keep temps dialed in within a couple degrees.
+Having this functionality has changed BBQ'ing from being a huge "Waterfall" type production with lots of prep, scheduling and logistics to manage "BBQ Release Day" to a much more "Continual Delivery" model where I have an automated PitOps pipeline in place, where I can confidently deploy a large piece of meat into production and know it will produce consistent results.

+### -Efficiency:
+You can already see the massive efficiency gains on the operational side of things, but there is also a huge efficiency gain on the resource side as well.
+By having very tight control of the fire, we save a massive amount of fuel.
+In my pit for example, I can get ~20 hours from a 10lb bag of charcoal cooking at 220*F.  That's double what I would get in a manual setup.
+PitmasterPi will save you hard earned OPEX dollars!

 ## Metrics:

 What fun would an automated BBQ Pit be without metrics.
 This is an area where you may wish to expand into your own favorite tools of choice.
-While I wanted to initially use the toolset from work Tcollector/OpenTSDB, Splunk, etc, I thought it would be much more IoT friendly and approachable to use simple cloud based tools.
+While I wanted to initially use the toolset from work Tcollector/OpenTSDB, Splunk, etc, I thought it would be much more IoT friendly and approachable to use simple cloud based tools easily accessible by everyone.

 ### -Temperature Timeseries Graphing and Trending:
 For logging temperature data for real-time and historical trending we use Xively.
 Theres a nice xively python module to allow PitmasterPi to send timeseries temp data every few seconds.